 Nuclear Notebook: How many nuclear weapons does China have?

-China is continuing the nuclear weapons modernization program it initiated in the 1980s, fielding more types and greater numbers of nuclear weapons than before.
-Since our previous Nuclear Notebook on China in July 2016, the country has continued fielding a new version of an existing nuclear medium-range mobile ballistic missile, a new dual-capable intermediate-range mobile ballistic missile, and an improved road-mobile launcher for an existing intercontinental ballistic missile (ICBM).
-It has also continued development of a road-mobile ICBM, and might be developing an air-launched dual-capable ballistic missile.
+China is continuing the nuclear weapons modernization program that it initiated in the 1980s, fielding more types and greater numbers of nuclear weapons than ever before.
+Since our previous Chinese Nuclear Notebook in June 2018, China has continued fielding a new version of an existing nuclear medium-range mobile ballistic missile, a new dual-capable intermediate-range mobile ballistic missile, and an improved road-mobile launcher for an existing intercontinental ballistic missile (ICBM).
+It has also continued development of a road-mobile multiple independently targetable reentry vehicles (MIRV)-capable ICBM and an air-launched dual-capable ballistic missile.

 To read this full article for free, visit our online archive here.

 To download a PDF of this article, click this link.

 To read an authoritative accounting of world nuclear arsenals, click here for all Nuclear Notebook columns.